Writing about writing is tricky. People will often try to sell their way as the only way, but no art is as black and white as that.

-At her recommendations, my story got a complete overhaul.
-I went back and did more planning on paper, again including a lot of stuff that will never make it into the story, and spent more time developing characters.
+Because of her recommendations, my story got a complete overhaul.
+I went back and did a little more planning, then spent more time developing characters.
 I also finished a damn detailed map of the world. 🙂

 This is when my process changed to what it is today.
 I started to revise as I wrote, something I hadn’t really done before.
 I’d start each day by reading the chapter I’d written the previous day and made whatever corrections and changes the story needed.
 This has vastly improved the quality of my writing, especially when I read aloud.
 I also started revising again after completing every ten chapters, just to make sure all the changes were consistent throughout the story.
 Pantsers will always have changes between drafts since the story leads us, so it’s super important to make sure everything you were supposed to change has been changed.

 The next edit went MUCH better than the first.
-My story was stronger, but I learned that I have a problem with under-writing.
+My story was stronger, but I learned that I have a problem with showing and telling.
 I tend to tell the reader something important happened, instead of showing it to them, all in the name of saving words.
 After the second round of edits, Nerine encouraged me to ignore word totals and add some scenes.

 This brings me to now, again fleshing out scenes and showing stuff I glossed over before.
 However, the writing is much smoother this time, since the storyline has already been established and the plotholes have been plugged.
 The fourth draft is almost complete and is the strongest TPA has ever been (I’ll let you know if the editor lady agrees).